-In the following discussion, a switch shown with the value of '1' is a switch that is in the up position and a switch that is shown with a value of '0' is a switch that is in the down position.
+If you hold the ZR30 lamp with the lens up and the screw base down, the switch will be correctly oriented.
+In the following discussion, a switch shown with the value of '1' is a switch that is in the up position (toward the lens) and a switch that is shown with a value of '0' is a switch that is in the down position (toward the screw base).